 Background

-Adrenal suppression is a clinically concerning side effect of inhaled corticosteroid (ICS) treatment in patients with asthma, especially children.
-Increased susceptibility to ICS-induced adrenal suppression has previously been identified in children and the elderly in those with the rs591118 polymorphism in Platelet Derived Growth Factor D (PDGFD).
-However, the mechanism underpinning this relationship is not known.
+Adrenal suppression is a clinically concerning side effect of inhaled corticosteroid (ICS) treatment in patients with asthma.
+Increased susceptibility to ICS-induced adrenal suppression has previously been identified in those with the rs591118 polymorphism in Platelet Derived Growth Factor D (PDGFD).
+The mechanism underpinning this relationship is not known.

 Methods

 H295R cells were genotyped for rs591118 using a validated Taqman PCR allelic discrimination assay.
-H295R cell viability was determined using MTT assay after treatment with beclometasone and fluticasone (range 0-330 μM).
-Cortisol was measured in cell culture medium (10-fold dilution) using a competitive enzyme immunoassay kit.
+H295R cell viability was determined after treatment with beclometasone and fluticasone (range 0-330 μM).
+Cortisol was measured in cell culture medium using competitive enzyme immunoassay.

 Results

 PDGFD protein expression in H295R cells was confirmed using Western blotting.
-When positive modulators of corticosteroid synthesis (ACTH and forskolin) were added to H295R cells, a reduction in PDGFD expression was seen which was then restored by incubation with prochloraz, a known inhibitor of steroidogenesis.
+When ACTH and forskolin were added to H295R cells, a reduction in PDGFD expression was seen which was then restored by incubation with prochloraz, a known inhibitor of steroidogenesis.

 A dose-dependent, decrease in PDGFD expression was observed with beclometasone (over a 24 h incubation period) but not with beclometasone incubations beyond 24 hour nor with fluticasone (at 24 or 48 hours).

-Concomitantly the concentration of cortisol in H295R cell supernatant was determined.
-No significant changes in cortisol concentration were noted over a 24 h incubation period, however increased cortisol concentrations were noted when incubated for 48 h.

 Conclusions